pmaji/data-science-toolkit/classification/logit/logistic_regression.md

 -   Data taken from: <https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/>
 -   Explanation of the meaning / origin of the data can be found in this academic paper here: <http://www3.dsi.uminho.pt/pcortez/wine5.pdf>
+-   Additional explanation of the data and corresponding Kaggle page: <https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009>

 ``` r
 # we have both red and white wine datasets with the same variables